-Habitat: Sandy beaches, dunes
+Habitat: Sandy beaches, dunes, sheltered coastal areas

-Flowering Time: Winter to early Summer
+Flowering time: Winter to early Summer

 Description and uses: